gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl1-to-webgl2.md

 }
 </pre>
 <p>Note: In the case of Vertex Array Objects in particular I suggest you <a href="https://github.com/greggman/oes-vertex-array-object-polyfill">use a polyfill</a>
 so you'll have them everywhere.
 VAOs are available on most systems.
-Those few system where they aren't available the polyfill will handle for you and your code can stay simple.</p>
+On those few systems where they aren't available, the polyfill will handle it for you, and your code can stay simple.</p>
 </div>